 There are so many new and innovative interventions out there that focus on a client-factor level, like physical agent modalities or other manual techniques.
 While they may be effective in the short term, the problem may not be 'fixed' unless you address underlying habits, postures, and movements that caused it in the first place.
 This is why addressing ergonomics in OT interventions is greatly needed.

-With so many people working from home due to the pandemic, what are a few key ergonomics tips you want people to know when setting up their home offices?
+With so many people working from home, what are a few key ergonomics tips you want people to know when setting up their home offices?

 Look at your “big three” when it comes to office ergonomics: Chair, input devices (keyboard/mouse), and monitor.